-Cyber attacks are getting more sophisticated, and their number is increasing day by day.
-To cope with such situation, incident information needs to be reported, exchanged, and shared among organizations.
+The number of cyber attacks is growing day by day, and incident information needs to be reported, exchanged, and shared among organizations in order to cope with the situation.
 IODEF is one of the tools enabling such exchange, and is already in use.